saveweb/wikikeeper/README.md

 ## AI Slop Disclaimer

-I makes extensive use of AI shits for this project.
-If you want to contribute, please feel free to PR any AI slop you want, I don't care, at least for this project.
+I makes extensive use of AI shits for this repo.
+If you want to contribute, please feel free to PR any AI slop you want, I don't care, at least for this repo.